QuickStart: The Global Error Trap

 ' an exception occurs in your code

-End Sub The most common use for the global error trap is to identify the location of the error (module/procedure name etc), logging the details and displaying the main error dialog.
+The most common use for the global error trap is to identify the location of the error (e.g. module/procedure name), logging the details and displaying an error dialog if necessary.

-The GlobalErrorTrap subroutine should be defined in a standard VBA module and must be declared as Public scope.
+The GlobalErrorTrap subroutine must be defined in a standard VBA code module (except for classic VB6 users, who must read this instead).

-Now let's see how we access some of these features by discussing the basics of the ErrEx class.
+Now let's see how we access some of the features available in vbWatchdog by discussing the basics of the ErrEx object.

 Identifying the location of error

-Inside of your global error handling routine, you can determine the location of the error being handled by reading these ErrEx properties:
+Inside of your global error trap, you can determine the location of the error that occurred by reading the following ErrEx object properties:

 The ErrEx.State property

-The ErrEx.State property is for use inside of your global error handler.
+The ErrEx.State property is arguably the most important property, and is used inside of your global error trap.
 It defines what will happen next after your error handler has finished executing.

 Initially, when your error handler is called, the ErrEx.State property indicates what state the local error handling was in before the error occurred.
 If you wish to change how an error is to be handled from within your global error handler, then you can do so by changing the ErrEx.State value.